studioml/studio/README.md

   <img src="logo.png" width="250"/>
 </p>

 TensorFlow studio is a model management framework written in Python to help simplify and expedite your model building experience.
-It was developed to minimize any overhead involvd with the scheduling, running, monitoring or mangagement of artifacts of your machine learning experiments in Python without invasion of your code.
+It was developed to minimize any overhead involved with the scheduling, running, monitoring or mangagement of artifacts of your machine learning experiments in Python without invasion of your code.
 Nobody wants to spend their time configuring different machines, setting up dependencies, or playing archeology to track down previous model artifacts.

 Most of the features are compatible with any Python machine learning framework ([Keras](https://github.com/fchollet/keras), [TensorFlow](https://github.com/tensorflow/tensorflow), [scikit-learn](https://github.com/scikit-learn/scikit-learn), etc); some extra features are available for Keras and TensorFlow.

-Use TFstudio to:
+**Use TFstudio to:**
 * Capture experiment information, Python environment, files, dependencies and logs, without modifying the experiment code.
 * Monitor and organize experiments using a web dashboard that integrates with TensorBoard.
 * Run experiments locally, remotely, or in the cloud (Google Cloud or Amazon EC2)